hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 **Exploit reference:** [Exploit-DB 52352](https://www.exploit-db.com/exploits/52352)

 **Actions Taken:**
-Before attempting exploitation, I verified that the GNU C compiler was installed, since the exploit required compiling a malicious shared object.
-After confirming its presence, I created a Bash script that set up a temporary working environment, wrote a malicious C shared library, created a controlled `nsswitch.conf`, compiled the library, and then used `sudo -R` to trigger the vulnerable behavior.
+Before attempting exploitation, I verified that I had gcc installed, since the exploit requires compiling a malicious shared object.
+After confirming I had gcc , I created a Bash script that set up a temporary working environment, wrote a malicious C shared library, created a controlled `nsswitch.conf`, compiled the library, and then used `sudo -R` to trigger the vulnerable behavior.

 **Tools/Commands Used:**